 It was particularly challenging with my younger son whose attention was so often directed inward that I wasn’t sure if he even noticed the sun in the sky, let alone an oncoming car.
 He would eventually receive a diagnosis for this habit, which only compounded my belief that I was somehow responsible for every step that he took.
 This belief left me exhausted and ripe for failure.
 I could no more tell him how to be happy than I could tell one of my students which words went where in their stories.

 I could, however, remind him that he possessed the exact same unerring guidance system that I did.
 To do so I had to first remind myself every single day that he has this guidance system, and that, just like me, when he ignores it he feels crappy, and when he obeys it he feels good.
 It never fails.
 It’s always a relief when I remember this.
 At that moment, fatherhood and writing and life itself become far simpler.
 Gone is the need for the perfect map or guidebook; now I need only look toward the light to tell me where I am.

 Shortly after my second son, Sawyer, was born, my wife, Jen, began experiencing some discomfort in her abdomen.
 Several trips to the gynecologist yielded no improvement, so an ultrasound was scheduled.
 On the day, I sat in the waiting room with my infant son while she was examined.
 As a young father, this was a familiar experience.
-Between my wife, while she was pregnant, and then my sons, there were many trips to doctors’ offices where I found myself waiting and waiting, until I learned that everyone was fine and everything was going to be okay.
+Between my wife's pregnancies and then my two sons checkups and bruises, there were many trips to doctors’ offices where I found myself waiting and waiting, until I learned that everyone was fine and everything was going to be okay.

 Eventually Jen emerged from the examination room and sat beside me with a heavy sigh.
 “They found a growth on one of my ovaries.”